Rajendhiran/LoginFlowForServer/README.md

 P.S.
 This is **NOT** OAuth *acting on behalf of* flow, and therefore `client` does not need to provide information such as `client_id` and `client_secret`.

 ### Facebook Login
 This login is through facebook's `token` which is different from our `server`'s `access_token`.
-The assumption here is that `client` is integrated with facebook SDK and therefore it can retrieve facebook's `token` with some preset permissions.
+The assumption here is that `client` is integrated with Facebook SDK and therefore it can retrieve Facebook's `token` with some preset permissions.

 ```
-0. client integrates facebook SDK
+0. client integrates Facebook SDK
-1. client redirects end user to login and authorize permissions in facebook
+1. client redirects end user to login and authorize permissions in Facebook
-2. client receives facebook's token
+2. client receives Facebook's token
-3. client requests login to server with facebook's token
+3. client requests login to server with Facebook's token
 4. server returns access_token
 ```
 Facebook login's parameters: